 16. Dyrham Park

 Discover breath-taking countryside at the National Trust’s Dyrham Park.
-Wander to the old lodge for a natural play park and climb-on tractors before picnicking beside the beautiful Dutch water garden
+Wander to the old lodge for a natural play park and climb-on tractors before picnicking beside the beautiful Dutch water garden.

-Image - Easter trails at Dyrham Park
+Image - Dyrham Park

 17. Cheddar Gorge

 A world-famous beauty spot thanks to its dramatic cliffs and caverns, Cheddar Gorge is also a site of prehistoric discoveries.
-The 3-mile Cliff Top Gorge Walk is one of the finest in the country.
+The three-mile Cliff Top Gorge Walk is one of the finest in the country.

 Image - Cheddar Gorge